on orders of $85 or more

 - Grace Buxton, who landed in Philadelphia, Pennsylvania in 1773

 Buxton Settlers in United States in the 19th Century

 - William Buxton, who arrived in Mississippi in 1843

 - M F Buxton, who landed in San Francisco, California in 1850

 - Aaron Buxton, who landed in San Francisco, California in 1850

 Buxton Settlers in Canada in the 19th Century

-- T. Buxton, aged 30, a merchant, arrived in Saint John, NB in 1833 aboard the ship "Augusta" from Liverpool
+- T. Buxton, aged 30, a merchant, arrived in Saint John, New Brunswick in 1833 aboard the ship "Augusta" from Liverpool, England

 Buxton Settlers in Australia in the 19th Century